Who says you need a big-block in order to add cubic inches?

 The book also includes dyno graphs for seven different, big-inch power combinations.
 From 383 to 454 cubes!

-Book Excerpt: How To Build Big-Inch Chevy Small Blocks
+Below: How to Build Big-Inch Chevy Small Blocks Sample Page Excerpt.
+Copyright CarTech.

 - Stroker Theory